-- (9) Offered By The Defendant.
-Though there is nothing in the rule which allows an investigative police report falling within the prohibition of subsection (B) to be offered by the defendant, some cases and commentators hold that, despite the express language of the rule, the prohibition does not apply to the defendant. - 2 McCormick, Evidence (4th Ed.), § 296, p.292 - 2 Graham, Handbook of Federal Evidence (4th ed), § 803.8, p.498 - E. MRE 803(9)/Records of Vital Statistics: The Rule: "Records or data compilations, in any form, of births, fetal deaths, deaths, or marriages, if the report thereof was made to a public officer pursuant to requirements of law." - (1) Theory.
-This theory of "trustworthiness" for this exception is akin to that of the public records exception, and also that the one reporting the birth, death, or marriage is commonly a disinterested professional with no motive to misrepresent, or some other person under circumstances which demonstrate reliability. - (2) Application.
+7. Offered by the defendant.
+Though there is nothing in the rule which allows an investigative police report falling within the prohibition of subsection (B) to be offered by the defendant, some cases and commentators hold that, despite the express language of the rule, the prohibition does not apply to the defendant.

+2 McCormick, Evidence (7th Ed.), § 296 7 Graham, Handbook of Federal Evidence (7th Ed), § 803.8

+- E. MRE 803(9)/Records of Vital Statistics: The Rule: "Records or data compilations, in any form, of births, fetal deaths, deaths, or marriages, if the report thereof was made to a public officer pursuant to requirements of law." - 1.
+Theory.
+This theory of "trustworthiness" for this exception is akin to that of the public records exception, and also that the one reporting the birth, death, or marriage is commonly a disinterested professional with no motive to misrepresent, or some other person under circumstances which demonstrate reliability. - 2.
+Application.
 While this exception has been employed to allow the statement of cause of death in a death certificate, this is very likely not permissible in a criminal case.

-'''

-Greek v Bassett, 112 Mich Ap 556 (1982)

-2 Graham, Handbook of Federal Evidence (4th ed), § 803.8, p.498
+Greek v Bassett, 112 Mich Ap 556 (1982) 7 Graham, Handbook of Federal Evidence (7th Ed), § 803.8

-'''

-- F. MRE 803(10)/Absence of Public Record or Entry: The Rule: "To prove the absence of a record, report, statement, or data compilation, in any form, or the nonoccurrence or nonexistence of a matter of which a record, report, statement, or data compilation, in any form, was regularly made and preserved by a public office or agency, evidence in the form of a certification in accordance with Rule 902, or testimony, that diligent search failed to disclose the record, report, statement, or data compilation, or entry." - (1) Theory.
+- F. MRE 803(10)/Absence of Public Record or Entry: The Rule: "To prove the absence of a record, report, statement, or data compilation, in any form, or the nonoccurrence or nonexistence of a matter of which a record, report, statement, or data compilation, in any form, was regularly made and preserved by a public office or agency, evidence in the form of a certification in accordance with Rule 902, or testimony, that diligent search failed to disclose the record, report, statement, or data compilation, or entry." - 1.
+Theory.
 This exception is simply the to 803(7), relying on the same theory of reliability, and applied in very much the same way.